The Perron method for $p$-harmonic functions in unbounded sets in $\mathbf{R}^n$ and metric spaces: Introduction

-The purpose of this paper is to extend the Perron method for solving the Dirichlet problem for \pp-harmonic functions to \emph{unbounded} sets in the setting of a complete metric space equipped with a doubling measure supporting a \pp-Poincar\'e inequality.
-In particular, we show that quasicontinuous functions with finite Dirichlet energy, as well as continuous functions, are resolutive with respect to unbounded \pp-parabolic sets and that the Perron solution is the unique \pp-harmonic solution that takes the required boundary data outside sets of capacity zero.
+The purpose of this paper is to extend the Perron method for solving the Dirichlet problem for \pp-harmonic functions to \emph{unbounded} open sets in the setting of a complete metric space equipped with a doubling measure supporting a \pp-Poincar\'e inequality.
+In particular, we show that quasicontinuous functions with finite Dirichlet energy, as well as continuous functions, are resolutive with respect to open sets, which are assumed to be \pp-parabolic if unbounded, and that the Perron solution is the unique \pp-harmonic solution that takes the required boundary data outside sets of capacity zero.
 We also show that Perron solutions are invariant under perturbations on sets of capacity zero.

-The paper is organized as follows.
-In the next section, we establish notation, review some basic definitions relating to Sobolev-type spaces on metric spaces, and obtain some results that will be used in later sections.
-In Section~\ref{sec:obstacle-problem}, we review the obstacle problem associated with \pp-harmonic functions, which was extended to unbounded sets in Hansevi~\cite{Paper1}.
-It is a useful tool for studying \pp-harmonic functions.
-We also obtain a new convergence theorem for the obstacle problem that will play a fundamental role in the later sections.
-Section~\ref{sec:p-harmonic} reviews \pp-harmonic functions, and also superharmonic functions, which are used in Section~\ref{sec:Perron} to define Perron solutions, where we confirm that some basic properties for Perron solutions hold also in unbounded sets.
-We extend the comparison principle (Theorem~\ref{thm:comparison}) for superharmonic functions to unbounded sets, a result that plays an important role for the Perron method.
-In Section~\ref{sec:new-capacity}, we then introduce a smaller capacity and a related quasicontinuity property that we will use in the later sections.
+The paper is organized as follows: In the next section, we establish notation, review some basic definitions relating to Sobolev-type spaces on metric spaces, and obtain a new convergence lemma.
+In Section~\ref{sec:obstacle-problem}, we review the obstacle problem associated with \pp-harmonic functions in unbounded sets and obtain a convergence theorem that will be important in the proof of Theorem~\ref{thm:Dp-resolutive} (the main result of this paper).
+Section~\ref{sec:p-parabolic} is devoted to \pp-parabolic sets.
+The necessary background on \pp-harmonic and superharmonic functions is given in Section~\ref{sec:p-harmonic}, making it possible to define Perron solutions in Section~\ref{sec:Perron}, where we also extend the comparison principle for superharmonic functions to unbounded sets.
+In Section~\ref{sec:resolutivity}, we introduce a smaller capacity (and its related quasicontinuity property) before we obtain our main result (Theorem~\ref{thm:Dp-resolutive}) on resolutivity (of quasicontinuous functions) along with some consequences.

-The main result on resolutivity of quasicontinuous functions is obtained in Section~\ref{sec:resolutivity-Dirichlet}.
-Finally, in Section~\ref{sec:resolutivity-cont}, we conclude the paper by showing that the resolutivity results hold also for continuous boundary value functions.